Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 The ceiling here is 20 feet high, and the rubble is difficult terrain.

 [[5.
-Mechanics/Bestiary/Npc/Vladimir Horngaard (COS).md|") (see area Q36"]] can hear visitors climbing over the rubble and can't be surprised by them.
+Mechanics/Bestiary/Npc/Vladimir Horngaard (COS).md\|Vladimir Horngaard]] (see area Q36) can hear visitors climbing over the rubble and can't be surprised by them.

 ### Q34.
 Ruined Bathroom